skillenza-com/MishMash-India-2020/mishmash/rules.md

 ## Judging Criteria

-Judges will weigh the criteria according to their discretion.
 The first round of evaluation will be done online.
 Based on this evaluation, shortlisted teams will be invited for Demo/Presntation over Zoom call scheduled on 4th April, 2020.
 Teams will be judged on following criteria:

 For Teams working on Open Innovation Projects with themes around - Deep Tech / FinTech / EdTech / Mobility:
 - __Innovation__